 Please initiate your request with ISU's Student Disability Resources Office.
-That office can then refer these requests to Susan Vega García, the coordinator for Library Disability Services, who will route these requests to the appropriate Library units.
+That office can then refer these requests to Susan Vega García, the coordinator for Library Accessibility Services, who will route these requests to the appropriate Library units.
 Alternatively, you may choose to work with ISU Printing Services.

 Assistive & Adaptive technology equipment in Parks Library

 New!
-Two newer Dell workstations are available for use in the Disability Services Room.
+Two newer PC workstations are available for use in the Accessibility Services Room.

 - Kurzweil 3000 software is now available on both computers.
 Also available in the room are new comfortable headphones for use with Kurzweil.

 More details on Kurzweil

 Note: Other software in Room 188A is currently being updated, Summer / Fall 2017.